Lyon-Ynov-Campus/YTrack/subjects/e-commerce-website/Readme.md

 In this part you must implement a [CRUD](https://developer.mozilla.org/fr/docs/Glossary/CRUD) for the products of your website
 You must implement the following routes:
-`products.php`: Returns all the products
+`product.php`: Returns all the products
 - Method: **GET**
 - Route front : /produit